dokterdok/Continuity-Activation-Tool/README.md

 iMac 2007-2011 | Yes, new wireless card BCM94360CD + adapter | No
 iMac 2012-2014 | No (works OTB) | No (works OTB)

-*The tool is currently not compatible with BT4 USB dongles available on the market*, it only works with the right Apple wireless hardware.
+*The tool is currently not compatible with BT4 USB Dongles available on the market*, it only works with the right Apple wireless hardware.

 ## How to use it

 **From Finder**

-1. Download the ZIP (link on the right) and extract it.
+1. Download the zip (link on the right) and extract it.
-2. Run the app. _Note_: The current user must have admin privileges.
+2. Double-click on the app.
-3. Follow the instructions on the screen.
+3. Follow instructions on the screen.
 Ignore or deny any "Access to accessibility features" prompt.

 **From the command line**
 The script can also be run right from the command line.
 It is located in Continuity Activation Tool.app/Contents/MacOS/contitool.sh